 On this side of WWII we can only regard Hitler in the light of the holocaust of six million Jews.
 That is the Nazi horror.
 With that knowledge it is hard to understand let alone excuse the support others lent him before that horror came to light.

-In the years before the truth of the Holocaust emerged Hitler was viewed by many among Britain’s aristocracy largely through the lens of Germany’s phenomenal economic reconstruction.
+In the years before the truth of the Holocaust emerged, Hitler was viewed by many among Britain’s aristocracy largely through the lens of Germany’s phenomenal economic reconstruction.
 People who admired Roosevelt for the regeneration of the American economy admired Hitler’s Germany for exactly the same reason.

 As the War got underway, hostilities reached Britain in the form of the Blitz.
 Even during this period some senior British figures – including the senior royals – still preferred the idea of an alliance with Germany over and against the idea favoured by PM Winston Churchill of an alliance with America.
 They felt that to become dependent on American wealth and military power would displace Britain as an imperial power.
 There was more confidence that an alliance with Germany would better maintain the status quo and “keep it in the family.”
 However, when Britain’s financial breaking point finally forced a decision PM Churchill played the American card to secure the allies victory.

 PM Neville Chamberlain visiting with Adolf Hitler in 1938

 It is also a matter of fact, both before and during the war, that many among Britain’s nobility, engaged in efforts overt and covert to avert or foreshorten war.
 This bias was shared by a number of significant royals, including King George V’s three surviving sons.
 George VI emphatically supported PM Neville Chamberlain’s efforts to forestall the war.
 The King wanted to do all he could to anchor the “Munich Agreement,” and to try to embarass Hitler into honoring a paper agreement with Chamberlain never to go to War with Britain.
 For that reason George VI took an unprecedented step by standing PM Chamberlain alongside himself and the Queen on the balcony of Buckingham Palace to wave to the cheering crowds.

-King George VI, Queen Elizabeth and PM Neville Chamberlain celebrating Hitler’s infamous peace accord with Britain – waving together from Buckingham Palace
+King George VI, Queen Elizabeth and PM Neville Chamberlain, celebrating the Munich Agreeement on the balcony of Buckingham Palace

-Again for context we must factor in the John William Friso family connection.
-Grassroots European citizens would conceive of a parochial Europe of independent nations, jostling in friendly or uneasy competition.
-By contrast Europe’s extended royal family must surely regard their territory as something of a familial empire.
+Again, for context, it is important to understand the John William Friso family factor.
+Grassroots European citizens conceive of a parochial Europe of independent nations, jostling in friendly or uneasy competition.
+By contrast Europe’s extended royal family must surely regard their collective territory as something of a familial empire.
 It’s worth remembering that By 1936 Edward had sported an English surname – Windsor – for less than half his life.
 He and his brothers grew up bearing their family’s German ancestral surname – Saxe-Coburg-Gotha.